Predict Job Performance with Aptitude Tests

 What to expect during an aptitude test?

-Aptitude tests assess a candidate's skills, abilities, and cognitive function.
+Aptitude tests for employment assess a candidate's skills, abilities, and cognitive function.
 There is a whole range of aptitude tests, and the skills analysed will depend on each test.
 The tests involve a combination of maths, verbal concepts, abstract thinking, and others.

 How to prepare for an aptitude test